e-clearing-net/OCHP/OCHP-direct.md

 :----------------------|:-------------------|:--------|:------------
 providerEndpointArray  |  ProviderEndpoint  |  *      |  Array of endpoints of the partners provider system. operatorEndpointArray  |  OperatorEndpoint  |  *      |  Array of endpoints of the partners operator system.

+**Note:** The endpoint uploaded to the system may be rejected in case the security token used is not unique.
+It is up to the uploading partner to retry using a different token in this case.

 ### AddServiceEndpoints.conf